 Focusing on Recovery, Not Expenses

-When Platinum representative Larry Cihla stopped by the Miller home in May 2015, Laura had already heard about the policy from a co-worker who had purchased it.
-She knew it was something she wanted for her family.
+When a Platinum representative stopped by the Miller home in May 2015, Laura had already heard about the policy from a co-worker who had purchased it.

-“I was very interested, but I told Larry, you are going to have to talk to Jeremy and get him interested.”
+“I was very interested, but I told the Platinum representative, ‘You are going to have to talk to Jeremy and get him interested.’”

 While still in the hospital with Karlee, Laura called Platinum’s customer service department to find out what she needed to do to file a claim.
 From that initial phone call, the Millers were assigned a dedicated customer service representative who helped guide Laura through the claims process with the insurance carrier.

-Having that money eased a tremendous burden for the Millers and allowed Laura to take three months of family medical leave from her job to be with Karlee through her extensive recovery and physical therapy.
+Having their Platinum-marketed policy eased a tremendous burden for the Millers and allowed Laura to take three months of family medical leave from her job to be with Karlee through her extensive recovery and physical therapy.

 Nine months after the initial diagnosis, Karlee is doing very well and continuing to improve.
-She still does extensive physical and occupational therapy each week.
-She is now moving around and crawling again.
-And, while Karlee is behind most children her age, all signs point to her making a full recovery.
+She is now moving around and crawling again, and while Karlee is behind most children her age, all signs point to her making a full recovery.